 Pradhan Mantri Sahaj Bijli Har Ghar Yojana ("Saubhagya").
 Under Saubhagya scheme, free electricity connection to all households (both APL and poor families) in rural areas and BPL families in urban areas including single-point wiring was envisaged.
 Saubhagya as such was not sanctioned to Kerala.
-However, in 2018, Rs 95.75 crore was sanctioned to Kerala to reconnect 3,19,171 households de-electrified in the 2018 floods.
+However, in 2018, Rs 95.75 crore (less State tax, the net amount of Rs 88.45 crore) was sanctioned to Kerala to reconnect 3,19,171 households de-electrified in the 2018 floods.
 Of which, Rs 54.59 crore has been received.
 The closure report of Saubhagya has already been submitted to Rural Electrification Corporation (REC).